Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 # Scene Layer Packages

-Scene Layer Packages (SLPK) allows to consolidate a I3S layer into a single file.
+Scene Layer Packages (SLPK) consolidate an I3S layer into a single file.
 It is designed to be directly consumed by applications.

 An SLPK is a [zip](https://en.wikipedia.org/wiki/Zip_(file_format)) archive containing compressed files and resources.
 The archiving method for SLPK is `STORE`, meaning that the archive itself is not compressed.
 The individual resources within the SLPK may be compressed.
 Resource compression is recommended but not required.